 (Everyone, however, loves an apology, right?
 Especially when the apology precedes the injury.)

 The events of my campaign currently take place in Zipang and Zhou-dang, rough analogues of feudal Japan and 13th-century China.
-Mainly my sources are wikipedia and various TSR products, so I'm not burdened with too many historical details to get right.
+My sources are mostly Wikipedia and various TSR products, so I'm not burdened with too many historical details to get right.

-Gwinch, a visitor from "Alyan" (kind of a low-fantasy version of Middle Earth-- elves are important, but kind of in-inte-background).
-Since his arrival in Zipang, he has become a dual-class character and is now a 6th level sohei with a few ranger-like abilities from his former life.
-Gwinch is played by Bubu Singe.
+Gwinch, a visitor from Alyan—a low-fantasy realm where elves exist but keep to the background.
+Since arriving in Zipang, Gwinch has become a dual-class character and is now a 6th-level sohei, retaining ranger-like abilities from his past.
+Played by Bubu Singe

-Kishi, a native of Zipang.
-She is a 4th-level wu jen (not so different form a magic-user), and an advisor to Sato Masako of the Seven Swords Clan.
-Kishi is played by Red Bear (picture soon).
+Kishi, a native of Zipang and 4th-level wu jen.
+She serves as an advisor to Sato Masako of the Seven Swords Clan.
+Played by Red Bear.

 I was directed here via Jeffro's car wars blog (I'm earlburt), and have enjoyed perusing your posts and taking in your RPG thoughts.
 I recently came into a copy of a 1999 Ten Speed Press book called "Ladder to the Clouds: Intrigue and Tradition in Chinese Rank" by Beverly Jackson and David Hugus.
 It seems to deal with aspects of Chinese history/culture in a level of excessive detail you would dig for your campaign.
 When I saw it, it just seemed perfectly suited to Khanbaliq.